 - The note I wrote about both of the chest freezer jars once fully frozen said: “No breaks – DEFinitely froze slower.”
 However, what a surprise to find that as the jars were thawing on my counter, a chunk fell right out of the spaghetti sauce jar!
 It had cracked quite seriously, and I didn’t even notice it at first.
 So, you can’t push your luck too much, even with a slow freeze.
 I wonder if it’s fair to say that smaller jars will offer more wiggle room on headspace.

 - The smaller jar that was laying down on the upright coils, the one that was way too full to freeze – was completely fine!

 Now I finally feel like I have really solid advice for freezing food in glass jars, and I don’t have to feel guilty about sharing only halfway decent tips anymore!

 The Final Answer: The Secret to Freezing Food in Glass Jars without Breakage

-The science behind the glass jars breaking in the freezer, of course, is that liquids expand when cold and push outward against the jar, which ultimately cracks under pressure (much like I do some days at about 5:20 p.m…).
+The science behind the glass jars breaking in the freezer is that liquids expand when cold and push outward against the jar, which ultimately cracks under pressure (much like I do some days at about 5:20 p.m…).

 Some breakage can happen as well because of rapid changes in temperature.
-We can use that knowledge of science plus my experiments to create some rules for freezing food in glass jars.
+We can use that knowledge of science and my experiments to create rules for freezing food in glass jars.

 1. Of course, always leave an inch or so of headspace, more in bigger jars and less necessary in smaller jars.